Secular Western Buddhism & Meditation Teaching The Dharmadatu Community

 · Decrease blood pressure

-Two structured awareness meditation practices are taught at our centres.
-The first, Awareness of the Breath, is focussed on developing concentration and clarity.
-The second, Awareness of Kindness, is focussed on the development of helpful emotional states.
+Two structured awareness meditation practices are taught at our centre.
+The first, Awareness of the Breath, is focused on developing concentration and clarity.
+The second, Awareness of Kindness, focuses on developing helpful emotional states.

-These classes operate on a drop-in basis, with no on-going obligation.
-You do not need to bring anything with you, as all equipment is supplied, however we do recommend wearing loose, comfortable clothing, and easy slip-off shoes.
+These classes operate on a drop-in basis, with no ongoing obligation.
+You do not need to bring anything with you.
+All equipment is supplied.
+We recommend wearing loose, comfortable clothing and easy slip-off shoes.
 No knowledge or interest in Buddhism is required to participate in these classes.

-You will find many like-minded people at our centres, taking time out from their hectic life schedules, to learn something that provides the opportunity for the development of a healthy and contented mind.
+You will find many like-minded people at our classes.
+They take time out of their hectic schedules to learn something that provides the opportunity to develop a healthy, contented way of life.

 Awareness Meditation is: